-(22) Eggnog--The food containing cream, milk, partially skimmed milk, or skim milk, used alone or in combination, liquid egg yolk, frozen egg yolk, dried egg yolk, liquid whole eggs, frozen whole eggs, dried whole eggs, or any one or more of the foregoing egg yolk containing products with liquid egg white or frozen egg white, and a nutritive carbohydrate sweetener.
+(25) Eggnog--The food containing cream, milk, partially skimmed milk, or skim milk, used alone or in combination, liquid egg yolk, frozen egg yolk, dried egg yolk, liquid whole eggs, frozen whole eggs, dried whole eggs, or any one or more of the foregoing egg yolk containing products with liquid egg white or frozen egg white, and a nutritive carbohydrate sweetener.
 Eggnog is further defined in Title 21, CFR, §131.170.

-(23) Federal Food Drug and Cosmetic Act (FFDCA)--The United States laws pertaining to food, drugs, and cosmetics as specified in 21 U.S.C. §301, et seq.
+(26) Federal Food Drug and Cosmetic Act --The United States laws pertaining to food, drugs, and cosmetics as specified in 21 U.S.C. §301, et seq.

+(27) Food allergen--A major food allergen is:

+(A) Milk, egg, fish (e.g., bass, flounder, or cod), Crustacean shellfish (e.g., crab, lobster, or shrimp), tree nuts (e.g., almonds, pecans, or walnuts), wheat, peanuts, and soybeans.

+(B) A food ingredient that contains protein derived from a food specified in subparagraph (A) of this paragraph, except the following.

+(i) Any highly refined oil derived from a food specified in subparagraph (A) of this paragraph, and any ingredient derived from such highly refined oil.

+(ii) A food ingredient that is exempt under U.S.C.
+Title 21 Chapter 9, Subchapter IV, §343(w)(6) and (7).

+(28) Food allergen cross-contact--The unintentional incorporation of a food allergen into a food.

-(24) Freezer--A piece of equipment which converts mix and/or other ingredients to a hardened or semi-hardened state using the technique of freezing during processing or manufacturing of those products commonly known as ice cream, ice cream mix, frozen dessert, frozen dessert mix, and nondairy frozen dessert mix.
-(25) Frozen desserts--Any of the following: ice cream, light ice cream, ice milk, frozen custard, fruit sherbet, non-fruit water ice, frozen dietary dairy dessert, frozen yogurt, quiescently frozen confection, quiescently frozen dairy confection, mellorine, lorine, parevine, freezer-made milk shake, or nondairy frozen dessert.
+(29) Freezer--A piece of equipment which converts mix and/or other ingredients to a hardened or semi-hardened state using the technique of freezing during processing or manufacturing of those products commonly known as ice cream, ice cream mix, frozen dessert, frozen dessert mix, and nondairy frozen dessert mix.

+(30) Frozen dessert --Any of the following: ice cream, light ice cream, ice milk, frozen custard, fruit sherbet, non-fruit water ice, frozen dietary dairy dessert, frozen yogurt, quiescently frozen confection, quiescently frozen dairy confection, mellorine, lorine, parevine, freezer-made milk shake, or nondairy frozen dessert.
 The term includes mix used in the freezing of one of those frozen desserts.

-(26) Frozen dessert manufacturer or plant--A person who manufactures, processes, converts, partially freezes or freezes any mix, be it dairy, nondairy frozen desserts for distribution or sale at wholesale.
+(31) Frozen dessert manufacturer or plant--A person who manufactures, processes, converts, partially freezes or freezes any mix, be it dairy, nondairy frozen desserts for distribution or sale at wholesale.
 This definition shall not include a frozen dessert retail establishment.